NAPABA Awards - Trailblazer Award

 Daniel K. Inouye Trailblazer Award

-The Daniel K. Inouye Trailblazer Award, NAPABA’s lifetime achievement award and highest honor, recognizes the outstanding achievements, commitment, and leadership of lawyers who have paved the way for the advancement of other Asian American, Native Hawaiian, and Pacific Islander (AANHPI) attorneys.
+The Daniel K. Inouye Trailblazer Award, NAPABA’s lifetime achievement award and highest honor, recognizes the outstanding achievements, commitment, and leadership of lawyers who have paved the way for the advancement of Asian American, Native Hawaiian, and Pacific Islander (AANHPI) attorneys.
 Trailblazers have demonstrated vision, courage, and tenacity in their practice.
-They have also made substantial and lasting contributions to the AANHPI legal profession, as well as the broader AANHPI community.
+They have also made substantial and lasting contributions to the legal profession, as well as the AANHPI community.

-NAPABA welcomes your recommendation(s) for this award, however, the award recipients will be officially nominated and selected by the Daniel K. Inouye Trailblazer Award Committee.
+NAPABA welcomes your recommendation(s) for this award.
+The award recipients, however, will be officially nominated and selected by the Daniel K. Inouye Trailblazer Award Committee.

 Award Qualifications